Sarjak369/FIFA_Analysis/README.md

 ## FIFA players & team analysis

-This project focuses to analyze the FIFA dataset for different players and teams, and to come up up interesting insights in the form of visualizations.
+This project focuses on analyzing the FIFA dataset for different players and teams and coming up with exciting insights in visualizations.

-I have 2 datasets, for the years 2015 and 2022 respectively.
+I have two datasets for the years 2015 and 2022, respectively.
 I have used Python for the initial data analysis part.
-The initial Fifa 22 dataset has 19239 rows and 110 columns.
-The Fifa 15 dataset has 16156 rows and 110 columns.
-The reason for this discrepancy is that a lot of new players got added in the last 7 years, which makes the Fifa 22 dataset bigger.
+The initial FIFA 22 dataset has 19239 rows and 110 columns.
+The FIFA 15 dataset has 16156 rows and 110 columns.
+This discrepancy is because many new players were added in the last seven years, which makes the FIFA 22 dataset bigger.

-Firstly, I cleaned the data & transform some key variables into appropriate data types using customized functions, and then I drop some irrelevant variables .
-Further, I go ahead to project the final dataset on Tableau for visualizations.
-I've used MS Excel to ensure data accuracy & quality using pivot tables and conditional formatting for ad-hoc analysis.
-Lastly, I have created 31 visualizations, 6 dashboards & 2 stories.
+Firstly, I cleaned the data, transformed key variables into appropriate data types using customized functions, and then dropped some irrelevant variables.
+Further, I project the final dataset on Tableau for visualizations.
+I've used MS Excel to ensure data accuracy quality using pivot tables and conditional formatting for ad-hoc analysis.
+Lastly, I have created 31 visualizations, six dashboards, and two stories.

 <img width="483" alt="image" src="https://github.com/Sarjak369/FIFA_Analysis/assets/56110199/e050efef-56d6-456c-8157-52eede9af53d">